vrohit939/Spring_Revision/spring-jpa/src/main/java/com/example/relationship/onetoone/README.md

       the inverse side of the relationship and the relationship is maintained by the passport field in the Employee class.
 Since Employee owns the relationship, Passport doesn't need a foreign key column.
 The relationship is already defined in Employee.

+3. One-To-Many and Many-To-One
+   - In JPA/Hibernate, OneToMany and ManyToOne define a parent-child (one-to-many) relationship between two entities.
+   - @OneToMany (Parent → Children): One parent entity is related to multiple child entities.
+Example: One Author has many Books.
+   - @ManyToOne (Children → Parent): Multiple child entities belong to one parent entity.
+Example: Many Books belong to one Author.
+   - You define a bidirectional relationship with @OneToMany on the parent side and @ManyToOne on the child side.
+   - The mappedBy attribute tells Hibernate that the relationship is already mapped by the author field in the Book entity.
+     It prevents Hibernate from creating an extra join table (author_books).
+     ✔ Without mappedBy, Hibernate creates an extra join table for the relationship.
+     ✔ With mappedBy, the foreign key is stored in the Book table.
+   - Best practices for OneToMany and ManyToOne:
+     ✅ Always set the relationship on both sides (in both Author and Book).
+     ✅ Use mappedBy to avoid unnecessary join tables.
+     ✅ Use orphanRemoval=true carefully, as it automatically deletes orphaned child records.
+     ✅ Avoid EAGER fetching on OneToMany (can cause performance issues).
+     ✅ Use @Transactional when modifying relationships to avoid lazy loading issues.